njmanton/njmanton.github.io/rules.md

 2. A ball that lands beyond 1st and 3rd base in fair territory and then rolls out is still considered fair.
 3. If the ball is hit by the batter and goes behind home plate, it is a foul.
 4. If the ball is hit by the batter and makes contact with any part of the batter it is a foul.
+5.  _If the ball is hit foul on two strikes or fewer and is caught, the batter is out **only** if the ball travels above the shoulder of the batter (i.e. if the ball just clips the bat and does not pop up, it is a foul and not an out_

 ### Running the bases